-6. a.
-The legislature may authorize the creation of a lottery to be operated by the state as provided by law.
+a.
+The legislature may authorize the creation of a lottery 6. to be operated by the state as provided by law.
 The expenditure of public funds or of revenues derived from lottery operations to engage in promotional advertising of the Wisconsin state lottery is prohibited.
 Any advertising of the state lottery shall indicate the odds of a specific lottery ticket to be selected as the winning ticket for each prize amount offered.
-The net proceeds of the state, to be used for property tax relief for residents of this state as provided by law.
-The distribution of the net proceeds of the state proceeds of the state of the state lottery may not vary based on the income or age of the person provided the property tax relief.
+The net proceeds of the state lottery shall be deposited in the treasury of the state, to be used for property tax relief for residents of this state as provided by law.
+The distribution of the net proceeds of the state lottery may not vary based on the income or age of the person provided the property tax relief.
 The distribution of the net proceeds of the state lottery shall not be subject to the uniformity requirement of section 1 of article VIII.
 In this paragraph, the distribution of the net proceeds of the state lottery shall include any earnings on the net proceeds of the state lottery.